UNIT-23/rest_boilerplate/README.md

 First you have create a db.
 Change to folder docker and exec:
 `make create-db name=nameForYourDb`

-default db name for the backend is unit23_sam, if you need a other name edit `server/db/connect.js` and set the db name you have given in the make cmd.
+default db name for the backend is unit23_sam, if you need a other name edit `server/config/config.json` and set the db name you have given in the make cmd.

 For the connect we use [Sequelize](http://sequelize.readthedocs.io) a node.js orm.
-In the file `server/models/demo.js` you can find a demo model.
+In the file `server/models/User.js` you can find a User model.
 If the table is not in the database, the model will create the table on server start.